madedis/CodeQL-Automation-Tool/README.md

 - **Missing Dependencies**: Ensure `apt` access and internet connection
 - **Database Errors**: Delete corrupted `go-database` folder and retry
 - **Permission Issues**: Run with `sudo` for system-wide installation

+## Disclaimer

+This is a time-saver - not a security silver bullet.

+Test outputs before relying on critical systems.

+*Contributions welcome for bug fixes and QoL improvements.*